ttbrunner/alphasheep/README.md

 - The dealing procedure is rigged so that Player 0 is always dealt good cards for a Herz-Solo
 - Consequently, **the game mode is always Herz-Solo**.
 This is a very straightforward game mode.
 - Agent performance is evaluated by win rate over 1000 games.
 During training, this is calculated as a moving average.
-- RamdomCardAgent has ~60% winrate in the Herz-Solo scenario, wherease DQNAgent seems to fluctuate between 62-73.
+- RamdomCardAgent has ~60% winrate in the Herz-Solo scenario, whereas DQNAgent seems to fluctuate between 62-73.

 #### Observations
 - Find notes and ideas on experiments in *doc/observations.md*.